Aider-AI/aider/_posts/2024-05-22-swe-bench-lite.md

 ## References

-To be clear, all of aider's results reported here are pass@1 results, obtained without using the SWE Bench `hints_text`.
+All of aider's results reported here are pass@1 results, obtained without using the SWE Bench `hints_text`.

 The "aider agent" internally makes multiple "attempts" at solving the problem,